MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

 ::: moniker range="azure-devops"

 If you choose to add a team project from Visual Studio/Team Explorer, you'll be redirected to the web portal.
-Creating a project from Team Explorer is not supported for Azure DevOps Services.
+Creating a project from Team Explorer isn't supported for Azure DevOps Services.

 ::: moniker-end